-- Municipal subdivisions (cities, towns, counties, and special districts such as port, park and recreation, conservation, and school)
+- Special districts such as port, public utility, park and recreation, conservation, and school districts

 - Tribal governments

-Most grants require applicants to contribute to the project by providing either cash or in-kind contributions, up to 50 percent of the cost of the project.
+Most grants require applicants to contribute to the project by providing either cash or other resources, such as staff labor or donations.

 All grant proposals are reviewed by staff and most also are reviewed by panels of experts.
-The evaluation meetings are open to the public.
+The evaluation meetings and most of the application materials are open to the public.

 Survey and Inventory Standards: Washington State Standards for Cultural Resources Reporting.